thevivekpandey/thevivekpandey.github.io/_posts/2014-02-22-some-auction-strategies.md

 What it means is that each participant has an incentive to bid the true value that he attaches to the object.

-Let\'s see this using an example.
-Let\'s say an auction for a pen is taking place.
+Let's see this using an example.
+Let's say an auction for a pen is taking place.
 I value that pen at 50.
 Then, it is best for me to bid 50.
 Why?

 + Suppose, I become aggressive and bid 60 instead of 50.
 Then